What is IoT?

 - Increase employee or occupant satisfaction by keep equipment running or ensuring that supplies are stocked.

+What is the Internet of Things used for in manufacturing?
 Every business is different, but many manufacturing processes share a common pathway from raw materials to finished products.
-Learn from your own systems – find out new ways to manage your processes and product quality with data from your devices and sensors.
+With IoT, it’s possible to learn from your own systems – find new ways to manage your processes and product quality with data from your devices and sensors.
 With these data insights, you’re able to:

 - Identify bottlenecks that reduce efficiency, enabling you to improve your process.